matloff/omsi/README.md

 <b><i>Connect to the server, at the start of the exam:</i></b>

-Download and install the package as above.
-Then open a terminal window, change to the OMSI Home, and run
+After installing the package earlier, open a terminal window, change to the OMSI Home, and run

 ```
 python OmsiGui.py